 Children with neuromuscular disorders will work with specialists in several different fields to receive treatment, including physical therapists, neurologists, and speech and language pathologists.
 Because neuromuscular disorders also cause problems with the musculoskeletal system, orthopaedic surgeons are also involved in the care process.

-At Children’s Orthopaedic & Scoliosis Surgery Associates, our neuromuscular disorder specialists include Dr. Bland, Dr. Phillips, Dr. Hahn, and Dr. Neustadt.
+At Children’s Orthopaedic & Scoliosis Surgery Associates, our neuromuscular disorder specialists include Dr. Bland, Dr. Phillips, and Dr. Hahn.
 Our specialists are trained in nonsurgical treatment methods for neuromuscular disorders, and have fellowship training in pediatric orthopaedic surgery.
 We are also experienced in coordinating with other specialists to provide comprehensive care to our patients, and are affiliated with Johns Hopkins All Children’s Hospital.
 Our goal is to work with your child’s care team to avoid or delay surgery whenever possible.
 When surgery is needed, we try to perform multiple procedures at once to minimize the need for anesthesia and reduce recovery times.

 Learn more about how our team assists in the treatment of neuromuscular disorders.